 Please download and submit the I-20 Transfer Form.

 What program do I have to be accepted to if I need a visa to study at SVA?

-SVA is authorized to enroll non-immigrant aliens for the following programs, and visa types: undergraduate and graduate degree programs, ESL/Studio Program, ESL/Non-Studio program, one-year special student study program, Pre-College Program, AICAD/New York Studio Residency Program and the International Exchange Program.
+SVA is authorized to enroll non-immigrant aliens for the following programs, and visa types: undergraduate and graduate degree programs, English and the Visual Arts Program, one-year special student study program, Pre-College Program, and the International Exchange Program.
 Continuing Education students are not eligible to apply for the F-1 student visa.

 I have a valid visa that allows me to study at SVA, but want to change my status to F-1.
 What should I do?

 Please contact the International Student Office immediately upon acceptance.
 We can advise on the procedures of changing your status to F-1.
 Only those who are currently on a visa that allows them to study will be considered a favorable candidate for a change of status.

 I am here as a tourist but want to study at SVA.
 Can I apply and start the program?